stackrox/stackrox-env/README.md

 - Install [Direnv with Nix flake integration](https://github.com/nix-community/nix-direnv).
 - Add `use flake ~/dev/nix/stackrox/` to the `.envrc` file inside the `stackrox/stackrox` directory.

+## Platforms

+The Nix flake should work on Linux and macOS (Intel + M1).
+Although I have only tested on my local machine (Intel macOS Monterey).

+## Caveats

+Loading the development environment inserts the `Nix` binaries at the beginning of `$PATH`.
+If `$PATH` is later overwritten by another process, the isolation breaks and global version of binaries could be first in `$PATH`.